 What can content creation do for your small business?

 Website content is always “on.”
-Content will work to promote your company long after you and your team have called it a day.
-Specifically, content can help your website accomplish three goals that each contribute to the larger goal of business growth.
+Content works to promote your company long after you and your team have called it a day.
+Specifically, content helps your website accomplish three goals that each contribute to the larger goal of business growth.

 1. Drive traffic to your website

 Compelling content drives traffic to your website—55 percent more traffic, HubSpot reports.
 These days, few people choose to visit specific websites by typing the URL into the browser.
-Rather, people arrive at sites in more roundabout ways, such as…
+Instead, people find websites in more roundabout ways, such as…

 - Search engine results

 - Shared links on social media

 Publishing content—like blog posts and articles—on your website is an invitation for internet users to visit.
 Once there, your online visitors explore your site to see what else you have to offer.